 Harini Amarasuriya is a Member of Parliament (MP) from Sri Lanka representing the National People's Power (NPP) alliance.
 She is an academician and activist turned politician.
 She represents the Progressive Women's Collective of NPP.

-Women for Politics interviewed Harini last year in the run-up to the Sri Lankan parliament elections.
+Women for Politics interviewed Harini in 2020 in the run-up to the Sri Lankan parliament elections.
 Almost a year later, as a parliamentarian, Harini discusses her experiences as MP and gender equality in Sri Lankan politics.

 Welcome back to Women for Politics!
 Let us start from where we left last year; your entry to the Sri Lankan parliament.
 What were the key changes that have happened so far?